abbasjariani/santa-sim/README.md

 A directory called dist will be created which contains the file `santa.jar`

+## Performance measures

+[This page](https://cswarth.github.io/santa-perf/) could be consulted to see the memory and time consumption for different population sizes and generations.
+The details of these simulations could be found [here](https://github.com/cswarth/santa-perf).

 ## SANTA Overview
 ### Population, individuals and genomes